Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

 With the Covid pandemic now officially over, we thought it would be interesting to see what proportion of listed roles still allowed remote working.

-In our sample data, we see that every month, only around 5% of positions are listed as remote, with 95% requiring on-site presence.
+In our sample data, we see that every month, only around 5% of positions are remote, with 95% requiring on-site presence.
 This could suggest that US-based employers are already returning to pre-pandemic working conditions.

 Conclusion